 Additionally, there is now a maximum fee of $10,000, so you can complete your architectural woodworking project with the comfort of knowing it will not go over this amount.
 Being unsure of the final fee is one of those unknown variables that can really hurt a budget, and this risk has now been eliminated.

-Why get QCP licensing?
+Why get QCP Licensing?

 QCP licensing means that all woodworking project stakeholders are buying into a mutually beneficial relationship:

-- Owners, architects, and general contractors know they are receiving woodwork produced by a company which has earned licensing based on QCP-tested knowledge of the Architectural Woodwork Institute standards, and the ability to produce work based on those standards.
+- Owners, architects, and general contractors know they are receiving woodwork produced by a company which has earned licensing based on QCP-tested knowledge of the Architectural Woodwork Standards, and the ability to produce work based on those standards.
 Certification includes inspections and verification of conformance with specifications – also, you can always request an inspection for no additional cost.
 Architects (and any project stakeholder who wishes) receive illustrated, detailed conformance reports of project inspections at no cost.

 - Licensed woodworking firms enjoy a market advantage since they are pre-qualified to bid on projects requiring QCP certification.
 Only licensed firms may certify a project under the endorsement of QCP.